top of page

 Valladolid

-Best Restaurants at Valladolid: Carolin Boutique📌, El Habanero📌, Ix Cat Ik📌
+Best Restaurants in Valladolid: Carolin Boutique📌, El Habanero📌, Ix Cat Ik📌

 But we also fell under the spell of its delightful little stylish bars and restaurants.
 Valladolid has plenty of brunch restaurants all within walking distance from the central square.
 So do not sweat if your Airbnb or hotel does not include breakfast.
 Carolin Boutique📌 for example is a cute little café with a lovely breakfast and outdoor seating under the shade of trees in a rustic garden yard.
 Right next to it don't miss Wabi gelato📌 and try the unique almond and habibi (sesame and honey) flavours.